twigphp/Twig/doc/templates.rst

 IDEs that support these two Python templating systems should also support Twig.

-If you use Textmate, you can use the `Twig`_ bundle.
+If you use Textmate, you can install the `Twig`_ bundle.

-If you use Vim, you can use the `Jinja syntax plugin`_.
+If you use Vim, you can install the `Jinja syntax plugin`_.

+If you use Netbeans, you can install the `Twig syntax plugin`_.

 Variables
 ---------